canonical/netplan/doc/netplan.md

     :    The output key for the tunnel

     ``private`` (scalar) – since **0.100**
-    :    A base64-encoded private key required for Wireguard tunnels.
+    :    A base64-encoded private key required for WireGuard tunnels.
 When the ``systemd-networkd`` backend (v242+) is used, this can also be an absolute path to a file containing the private key.